 Again, Clio Sage ; photo credit: Debbie-Jean Lamonte

-Anita Dolce Vita, the show’s executive producer and owner of DapperQ states this relevant bit: “This years show felt more important that ever.
-Over the last eight months, we have seen attacks against out LGBTQ communities” .
+Anita Dolce Vita, the show’s executive producer and owner of DapperQ states this relevant bit: “This year’s show felt more important than ever.
+Over the last eight months, we have seen attacks against out LGBTQ communities”.
 The news coverage demonstrates these terrible events almost daily, in my experience.

 More images from the show, below, photos credited to Debbie-Jean Lamonte, below by Kris Harring

 Below, Clothing designer Nicole Wilson, photo credit as above

 Interspersing a live shot from the show.
 Note, photos were hard to take with this standing only venue- credit to @ali_morf.
 I hope that by adding these shots you get the feel of being there!

 Below The Tailory New York: photo 1: credit to Eric Jukelevics- photo 2: @ali-morf for The Elle Diaries

 Below my personal favorite; an ensemble by Stuzo Clothing; photo credit to Molly Adams

 I love this shot below by a chic attendee that you will see photos of later. -photo credit to Batel Mann –

 Below Trans Model Peche Di, in the Tailory New York